 Next on the horizon for sickle cell patients: CRISPR.
-In a clinical trial, the gene editing tool is used to introduce a corrective gene into a patient’s stem cells in the lab.
-The modified stem cells are then infused back into the patient.
+A gene editing tool introduces a corrective gene into a patient’s stem cells in the lab during a clinical trial.
+Then, the patient receives an infusion of the modified stem cells.

 Dr. Harrington says this may prove to be the “cure” available to all patients and hopes to get the study up and running at Sylvester soon.